BenAuer2021/Phantoms-For-Nuclear-Medicine-Imaging-Simulation/README.md

 /gate/VoxAttn/attachPhantomSD
 ```

-Indices in the voxelized attenuation image are translated into materials via the parameters defined in the *'Attenuation_Brain_Range.dat'* file.
+Indices in the voxelized attenuation image are translated into materials via the parameters defined in the *Attenuation_Brain_Range.dat* file.
 For example, the following indices to materials conversion,
 ```ruby
 4
 0 0 Air